Jack Wilshere: Style of play

 As a player, Wilshere was known for his movement, vision, passing and combination play, as well as his leadership on the pitch.
 He was described by Arsène Wenger as having "Spanish technique, but an English heart."
 Owen Coyle, the manager of Bolton during Wilshere's loan spell at the club, praised his ability to "tackle and take a knock", despite his lack of height.
 However, Arsenal head of youth development Liam Brady noted that Wilshere had problems with his temper early on in his career.

 Wilshere played in many different positions, including as an attacking midfielder, a winger, and most regularly, as a deep-lying central midfielder.
 Wenger has said that Wilshere was "a box-to-box player, more than just a holding midfielder".
 Wilshere's style of play was frequently compared to that of former Arsenal midfielder Liam Brady, while Brady himself identified Wilshere as the latest in a line of technically gifted English players from Glenn Hoddle to Wayne Rooney.

 Following his return from injury in the 2012–13 season, Wilshere received praise for his performances and potential from a number of respected players: Barcelona and Brazil defender Dani Alves referred to Wilshere as "a great player", and compared his potential to that of Barcelona legends Andrés Iniesta and Xavi; Former Manchester United and Germany midfielder Bastian Schweinsteiger called Wilshere "one of the best players there are" at his position; and Borussia Dortmund and Germany forward Marco Reus hailed him as "a perfect player".

 Former Italy international Gennaro Gattuso said of Wilshere: "He might be not super fast but he's got great skills, he's very technical.
 When he gets the ball he knows exactly where to send it... he has the mentality of an English player but plays like a Spanish player".
+Despite his talent, he often struggled with injuries throughout his career, which is thought by pundits to have limited his potential.

 Personal life

 Wilshere was arrested in the early hours of the morning on 29 August 2010 in connection with a "fracas".
 However, it appeared Wilshere played the role of peacemaker, and so did not face charges but received a caution.

-On 26 September 2013, Wilshere's partner, Lauren Neal, gave birth to their second child, Delilah Grace Wilshere.
-Wilshere and Neal separated in 2014 and in 2017 he married Andriani Michael.
-In May 2018, Andriani gave birth to Wilshere's third child, a daughter, Siena.
+On 26 September 2013, Wilshere's partner, Lauren Neal, gave birth to their second child.
+Wilshere and Neal separated in 2014, and in 2017 he married Andriani Michael.

-Wilshere appeared on the UK and Irish cover of FIFA 12 alongside Wayne Rooney.
-On 16 December 2014, Wilshere announced his support for the UNHCR in their fundraising drive to aid inhabitants of the Philippines affected by the Hainan Typhoon.